Celebrate Co-op Month!

 IN THE COMMUNITY

 • Co-op Month Proclamation.
 Submitting a local Co-op Month proclamation is a great way to raise awareness of the difference that co-ops make in our communities every day!
 Download our template “Co-op Month Proclamation” to adapt and submit to your city or town.
 In 2022, the NFCA secured proclamations by Massachusetts and Vermont Governors, and on the national level The U.S. House of Representatives introduced a Co-op Month resolution.
+In 2023 the City of Keene, NH and Boston, MA made proclamations and the Secretary of the U.S. Department of Agriculture.

 • Organize a Co-op Month Event.
 Work with other co-ops and credit unions in the community to organize a Co-op Month Cookout with information tables, or a Film Showing and discussion forum with a video that includes information on co-ops such as: